contentstack/contentstack-ios-graphql-example/README.md

 ## Step 8: Write your GraphQL queries
 Contentstack provides a GraphQL playground, which is a GraphiQL interface, to test your GraphQL queries in your browser.
 Use this interface to write and test your queries.

-Open a browser of your choice and hit the URL given below (after entering the required details):
+Open a browser of your choice and hit the URL given below:
 ```
 https://www.contentstack.com/docs/apis/graphql-content-delivery-api/explorer/
 ```